Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/structure-and-file-types.md

 including your own in `portal.conf.yaml`.
 Check out the Collections section of our `Working with Templates` guide to learn more.

-You can also use the [Portal Files API](/files-api) to post content, spec, and theme files, as well as get, patch, and delete files.
+You can also use the [Portal Files API](/enterprise/{{page.kong_version}}//developer-portal/files-api) to post content, spec, and theme files; as well as get, patch, and delete files.

 ## Theme Files
 #### Themes Directory Structure